enaeher/word-count-kata/README.md

     $ lein ring server-headless

-This will start a server `localhost:3000`.
+This will start a server listening on `localhost:3000`.

     $ lein test